transcom/mymove-docs/docs/tools/feature-flags/how-to-use-feature-flags.md

 ### Local Testing

-You can run flipt locally with the feature flags for testing.
+You can run Flipt locally with the feature flags for testing.
 When running locally in development mode, the namespace is `development`.

 The idea is to copy the environment you want to test from `milmove-feature-flags` to the `mymove` project and update the namespace to `development`.